LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 We can break into a repeating
 pattern in two ways.
-The most obvious is theofllowing, with three repetitions of a basic pattern, with the last two line not in the same pattern
+The most obvious is the following, with three repetitions of a basic pattern, with the last two line not in the same pattern
 (so they would go after the loop).  :